SaraAlert/SaraAlert/README.md

 * `.env-prod-assessment`
 * `.env-prod-enrollment`

 The content for these files can be based off of the `.env-prod-assessment-example` and `.env-prod-enrollment-example` files.
+It is important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file. `SHOW_DEMO_WARNING=true` should be set to warn users against uploading sensitive data to a test or demonstration instance of Sara Alert.

 The `SECRET_KEY_BASE` and `MYSQL_PASSWORD` variables should be changed at the very least.
 These variables should also not be the same between both assessment and enrollment instances of the files.

-It is important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file.
+Sara Alert relies upon several external services that are configured with environment variables:

 ***Export Environment Variables***

 The following environment variables are used to adjust export configurations.
 They only need to be set on the enrollment instances as those are what handle the exports.
 If not set, these variables will default to 10,000 and 500 respectively.

-* `EXPORT_OUTER_BATCH_SIZE: number of Patient records to be considered before breaking data up into a separate file`
 * `EXPORT_INNER_BATCH_SIZE: number of Patient records to be considered at a given time when getting and writing data to files (for memory optimizations)`

 ***Twilio/Authy Environment Variables***